 From 2004 to 2008, I lived on the east coast of Bali, Indonesia where I immersed myself into their culture and I studied their unique form of Hinduism.

 I stayed with the Dani tribe in Papua, Indonesia for part of 2005, during which time I assisted in peaceful negotiations involving burial rights.

 For an additional two years, I lived in Singapore where I had the opportunity to experience how the Chinese, Malay, and Indians live peacefully together under highly surveillanced conditions.
 There, I volunteered as a confidant to troubled youth at a Christian school.

 Besides living in remote locations for extended periods, I have traveled the desolate roads of every continent except Antarctica.
 The tribal connections of humankind extend far beyond the horizon and surface in the smallest enclaves.
 I now maintain the Laguna Beach Gazette (as time permits); and I design content strategies that reach far beyond SEO.
 I was accepted to the University of California, Irvine where I am reaching for my PhD in anthropology.

-While I am confident in my ability to understand and tell any company’s story, I only work with those who trust me because that’s how my best work is created.
+While I am confident in my ability to understand and tell any company’s story, I gain the most personal satisfaction in roles where the cause is in the interest of the greater good.